 Thanks to funding provided by the Great Lakes Restoration Initiative, Ducks Unlimited has worked to stop the introduction of invasive species to restore habitat quality in Winegar Pond.
 Workers installed aluminum fencing that spans the width and depth of the channels that blocks entrance to the pond.
 These structures can be deactivated in early spring while native fish species spawn, and activated from May to June when common carp typically enter.
 This allows the Wisconsin Department of Natural Resources, which manages the Wildlife Area, to deny common carp entry without excluding native fish populations.
 Workers also applied herbicides to 110 acres of phragmites-infested wetlands, after which treated phragmites stands were burned, mowed, or flooded to help ensure eradication.

-Approximate cost of project: $420,000 was provided through the Great Lakes Restoration Initiative.
+Approximate cost: $420,000 from the Great Lakes Restoration Initiative

 Key partners: Great Lakes Restoration Initiative, the Wisconsin Department of Natural Resources

 Types of jobs created: Contractors and materials suppliers

 The project was completed in 2015, and after several growing seasons, the formerly struggling coastal wetland has seen a resurgence in its native waterfowl and shorebird populations.
 This restored habitat enhances outdoor recreational opportunities for bird watchers from across the region.
 The eradication of invasive phragmites has resulted in the reestablishment of wild rice populations.